librlaurie/dreamlab/docs/schedule.md

 ---
 # Schedule

 ### DReAM Lab will be taking place June 10-14, 2019.
-Here is the full schedule:
+Here is the full schedule